 By contrast, terror literature 1) may involve blood but doesn’t rely on it; 2) usually includes a strong element of the supernatural, spiritual, or occult; and 3) features a victim who is fully or partially responsible.
 So “The Tell-Tale Heart,” Mary Shelly’s Frankenstein, and The Portrait of Dorian Gray all qualify as terror stories.
 Leaning more toward horror are The Turn of the Screw, The Exorcist, and anything with “Scream” in the title.
 In general, I don’t consider horror stories to be of much value for Christians, for three reasons.

 First, even though some horror stories rank as literature, the bargain-basement variety relies on shock therapy to deliver the goods.
 Creepy comics where a character screams “OMG!” every seven panels, or the “Goosebumps” novels that end every chapter with an unknown assailant grabbing a character in the dark, serve up scares like clockwork.
 In “Goosebumps,” the first horror series to be marketed to fourth-graders, these heart-stoppers usually turned out to be red herrings—the class clown playing a practical joke or the dreamer waking up.
+As the series went on it became more of a spoof than a scare, and the current Goosebumps movie mocks itself.
 But such regular jolts to the system, completely divorced from character development or plot demands, are little more than cheap thrills.
 “At least they’re reading,” parents say; today R. L. Stine, tomorrow E. A. Poe.
-But the road between Stine and Poe isn’t smooth.
+But the road between Stine and Poe isn’t straight.
 It may not even be a road.
-Poe make demands: submersion in his early-gothic style, attention to character motivations, and adjusting oneself to the pace as it builds tension to a final payoff.
+Poe makes demands: submersion in his early-gothic style, attention to character motivations, and adjusting oneself to the pace as it builds tension to a final payoff.
 Actual reading, in other words.
-Stine just sets up blocks of narrative to get the setup for the next big scare.
+Stine just sets up blocks of narrative to get in position for the next big scare.

 But don’t all genres have their high-end and bargain-basement levels?
 Sure, but horror can become addictive in a way that other genres don’t: “a crude tool of physical stimulation, wholly devoid of mental, emotional, or spiritual engagement,” wrote Diana West in The Weekly Standard.
 She added, “Does that sound like a working definition of pornography?”